EliAndrewC/l7r/setting/l7r.md

 Second Platform: Resting atop the first, this hexagonal platform is constructed of polished obsidian, catching and reflecting the dim light of the room in unpredictable patterns.
 Surrounding this platform are statues of six revered monks, each holding a different symbolic item: a staff, a scroll, a lotus, a bell, a sword, and a bowl.

 Third Platform: Smaller still, this platform is triangular and made of pure, translucent crystal.
 It seems to glow from within, casting gentle prisms around the room.
 Guarding this platform are three celestial ki-rin.
-These are not the ki-rin of the Unicorn clan, but the celestial ki-rin of Lady Sun's court, with the torso of a deer, the tail of an ox, the hooves of a horse, and wings outspread, each bearing a sapphire in its beak.
+These are not the ki-rin of the Unicorn Clan, but the celestial ki-rin of Lady Sun's court, with the torso of a deer, the tail of an ox, the hooves of a horse, and wings outspread, each bearing a sapphire in its beak.

 Final Container: Upon the crystal platform rests the Vault of Celestial Echoes, a meticulously crafted reliquary made of silver and gold.
 Intricate designs of dragons and phoenixes dance around its surface, intertwined in a complex, mesmerizing pattern.
 Its lid, though unsealed, is heavy and bears a single golden lotus at its center, symbolizing purity and divine connection.